AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 Let's get to work!

-Because we want to do some real work and not just play around with the data, it is appropriate to right a real reusable script.
+Because we want to do some real work and not just play around with the data, it is appropriate to write a real reusable script.
 Hence, create a new empty script in Spyder and save it in the same folder as the spectral data.
 You can press F5 to run the script and see its output inside our ipython console.
-I would also recommend to use the variable explorer after each run to check if everything went as expected.
+I would also recommend using the variable explorer after each run to check if everything went as expected.

 As usual we have to start with importing the the needed modules.